Not-so-Cleansing Recessions: Quantitative Model

 \subsubsection{Laissez-Faire}

-We start by studying the laissez-faire scenario of Figure \ref{fig:quant_grid-lsf}.
-From Panel B, it can be seen that on impact, the targeted $20.44\%$ of varieties are lost, leading to a concurrent drop in aggregate productivity and production labor of $0.9\%$ and $1.87\%$, respectively.
+\paragraph{Inactive Cycle Policy} We start by studying the laissez-faire scenario of Figure \ref{fig:quant_grid-lsf}.
+Panel B shows that, on impact, the targeted $20.44\%$ of varieties are lost.
+At the same time, production labor falls as higher fixed costs absorb labor, while average productivity rises through firm selection.
 As shown in Panel C, these adjustments jointly lead to a drop in output of $9.28\%$ on impact, compared with a $2.75\%$ contraction in the CES benchmark.
-While output in the CES economy experiences a small and stable long-term gain in output, the economy featuring our estimated $q$ experiences a persistent fall in output relative to its pre-crisis steady-state level.
-In consumption equivalent variation (CEV), the recession cost is $5.28\%$ of steady-state consumption.
+While output in the CES economy experiences a small and stable long-term gain, the economy featuring our estimated $q$ experiences a persistent fall in output relative to its pre-crisis steady-state level.

+In consumption equivalent variation (CEV), the recession cost is $5.28\%$ of laissez-faire steady-state consumption, as reported in Table \ref{tab:policy}.\footnote{A value of $-x\%$ in Panel B of Table \ref{tab:policy} means that the planner would be willing to sacrifice $x\%$ of steady-state consumption to avoid the crisis.} The decomposition of the total recession cost shows that most of the welfare loss, $7.82\%$ CEV, can be attributed to variety losses, mirroring the large and persistent drop in $M$ in the figure.
+Accordingly, the welfare impact is dominated by the variety channel, despite a sizable positive contribution from selection-induced productivity gains ($+2.94\%$ CEV).
+The contribution of production labor is negative ($-0.4\%$) because the decline in $M$ is not strong enough to prevent $f^c M$ from rising.
+With fixed costs denominated in labor, this increase in $f^c M$ reduces $L^p$ one-for-one.